 Utility customers in California benefit from several programs to help deploy energy storage, including:

 California’s Self-Generation Incentive Program (SGIP) provides financial incentives to organizations for installing battery energy storage on-site.
 These incentives usually cover half or more of equipment and installation costs which supplements the 10-30% utility bill savings energy storage systems typically deliver.
 Energy storage can also provide several hours of backup power in the event of grid outages, which have become more common in California amid worsening heat waves and wildfires.
+As an approved SGIP provider, Stem will operate your energy storage system to maximize your SGIP performance incentive and achieve required GHG reductions.

 Title 24 is California’s building energy code that affects all new construction within the state.
 The most recent update requires all new commercial and mixed-use developments to obtain a minimum required amount of solar PV and storage based on Climate Zone and conditioned floor area.